 I also love working with couples.
 I began training in The Gottman Method for Couples in 2011.
 This method is backed with over four decades of research and is one-of-a-kind in the field.
 I have seen couples using this method transform their relationship.
 I’m not going to lie, it’s not always easy, but it works.

 The truth is that if you’re in a relationship you already know that.
 As human beings we need to be in a relationship.
 Yes, this means we are needy and that’s alright.

 And, last but not least I love working with children and adolescents.
 It’s easy as an adult to forget what challenges you came across growing up.
 These days, children are faced with many challenges especially in the Bay Area.
 I often hear middle school students asking, “will universities want to look at my transcripts from middle school?”
 If you ask me this is unnecessary stress.
 My goal is that every child feels comfortable being themselves and enjoy their childhood.

 In addition to my clinical work, I am also an active volunteer in the community.
-I am member of The California Association of Marriage & Family Therapists (CAMFT) and an affiliate at Christian Counseling Centers.
+I am member of The California Association of Marriage & Family Therapists (CAMFT).

 In my personal life when I’m not working, I enjoy spending time with family and friends.
 I have two adorable nephews and one niece.
 We enjoy weekend outings together to Santa Cruz and Tahoe.
 I enjoy trips up to wine country with friends.
 I grew up in The Salinas Valley, so, of course I enjoy the outdoors.
 I also enjoy comedies, live music, exercise, dancing and singing.
-And, I can’t forget to mention I have a beautiful Siamese Cat, Sasha, that I love to play with.
-She is actually good for my mental health.
+And, I can’t forget to mention I have a beautiful black cat, Sylvester.
+He is good for my mental health.